How WordPress founder Matt Mullenweg built his million-dollar fortune

 Early Life and Exposure to Tech

-After graduating from HSPVA in 2002, Mullenweg enrolled at the University of Houston majoring in Political Science.
-During his freshman year, Mullenweg had been blogging actively on the open-source b2/cafelog platform.
-Upon expressing his interest in forking the platform, he was contacted by Mike Little and the two eventually came up with the idea of WordPress which would be built on the same b2 codebase.
+After graduating from HSPVA in 2002, Mullenweg enrolled at the University of Houston, majoring in Political Science.
+During his freshman year, he actively blogged on the open-source b2/cafelog platform.
+After expressing interest in forking the platform, he was contacted by Mike Little, and together they conceived WordPress, built upon the b2 codebase.

 “Automatting” The Blogging Service